kanutron/AssistantAI/README.md

 They are key-value pairs used by server endpoints.
 Configured on each plugin settings file.

-If you install **AssistantAI-OpenAI** plugin you will have to setup this:
+If you install **AssistantAI** and intent to use OpenAI API, you will have to setup this:

 ```json
 {